Corey Hirsch: Post-playing career

 After retiring, Hirsch became a goaltending consultant for Hockey Canada.
 He worked with the national junior team as part of the 2007 and 2008 World Junior gold medal winning teams.

 On September 9, 2008, the Toronto Maple Leafs announced they had hired Hirsch as their goaltending coach.

 On June 18, 2010, the St. Louis Blues announced they had hired Hirsch as their goaltending coach.

 On May 7, 2014, the St. Louis Blues relieved Hirsch of his coaching duties.

 In 2015, Hirsch joined the NHL on Sportsnet as a freelance TV analyst.

 Personal

 Hirsch is a divorcee after 15 years of marriage, with three children.
 In the summer of 2015, Hirsch's son Hayden, who is a forward, attended hockey training camp with his father's old junior team, the Kamloops Blazers, but didn't make the regular season roster.
 Hirsch has struggled with severe anxiety and Obsessive-Compulsive Disorder (OCD) for much of his life, and described his struggle in a Player's Tribune article on February 15, 2017 and a video for the Canucks' Hockey Talks initiative.
 He has since become an outspoken advocate for mental health awareness and ending the stigma associated with mental illness.
+He elaborated further about his mental health challenges in his autobiography, "The Save of My Life: My Journey Out of the Dark", which was written in collaboration with Sean Patrick Conboy and published in 2022.
+Hirsch also co-hosts a podcast with psychiatrist Dr. Diane McIntosh called "Blindsided", featuring athletes talking about mental health.